auth0/docs/articles/mfa/guides/configure-phone.md

   * If you choose **Use From**, you will need to enter the **From** phone number that users will see as the sender.
 You may also configure this in Twilio.

-  * If you choose **Use Copilot**, you will need to enter a [Copilot SID](https://www.twilio.com/docs/api/rest/sending-messages-copilot).
+  * If you choose **Use Messaging Services**, you will need to enter a [Messaging Service SID](https://www.twilio.com/docs/sms/services/services-send-messages).

-  If you are using Voice, you always need to configure 'From' even if you are using 'Copilot' for SMS.
+  If you are using Voice, you always need to configure 'From' even if you are using 'Messaging Services' for SMS.
+Make sure the phone number is configured to send both SMS and Voice messages.

 5. Click **Save**.